QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 If we're logged on to a computing cluster, we can submit this optimization job to the queue with jobSubmit.py.
 We'll need to have a template job file that's compatible with the queuing software (e.g. SGE, PBS, Slurm).
+All clusters are different, and may have different ways to load a module (e.g. :code:`module load gaussian` vs. :code:`module load g16`).
 Below is a template file for a Psi4 computation running on a PBS cluster:

 .. code-block:: bash